 Impact evaluations

-An impact evaluation relies on rigorous methods to determine the changes in outcomes, which can be attributed to a specific intervention based on cause-and-effect analysis.
-Impact evaluations need to account for the counterfactual – what would have occurred without the intervention – through the use of an experimental or quasi-experimental design using comparison and treatment groups.
+An impact evaluation relies on rigorous methods to determine the changes in outcomes, which can be attributed to a specific intervention based on causal analysis.
+Impact evaluations need to account for the counterfactual – what would have occurred without the intervention – through the use of an experimental or quasi-experimental design.